twitchdev/bot-commander/README.md

 ## Background

-This is a quick example of the new config service, and how to build an extension with the service that does not rely on a bakcend server (EBS).
+This is a quick example of the new config service, and how to build an extension with the service that does not rely on a backend server (EBS).

 ## Requirements